eea flag

-Climatic conditions across Europe are becoming more suitable for emergence and transmission of climate‑sensitive infectious diseases.
-West Nile virus (WNV) is a mosquito-borne virus causing mild to severe fevers and potentially other health conditions.
-Warmer winters and springs can drive outbreaks of the West Nile virus or expand it to previously unaffected regions as both the virus and its vector mosquito (Culex sp.) thrive at warmer temperatures.
+West Nile virus (WNV) is a climate-sensitive zoonotic pathogen which spreads from birds to humans via mosquitoes and causes mild to severe fever and potentially other health conditions.
+Warmer winters and springs can drive outbreaks of WNV or expand infection risks to previously unaffected regions as both the virus and its vector mosquito (Culex sp.) thrive at warmer temperatures.
+In Europe, seasonal (summer) WNV outbreaks occur annually with increasing intensity, frequency, and geographical expansion.

 Caveats